 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 Thank you for asking that question.
 Mr. Speaker, our department became aware when the Department of Health, which is responsible for testing local potable water to determine if it is safe, identified the need to boil the water.
-That's when we heard at the same time, when it was announced.
+We heard at the same time when it was announced.
 Thank you, Mr. Speaker.